 Our intimate camp is located inside a 100 000 hectare private concession area, offering a unique delta experience.
 The secluded camp looks out over peaceful delta waterways and has a low impact on the environment, blending in with the wild African bush around it.

 What makes this exclusive camp particularly special is that it only caters for one group of travellers at a time, so you will only share your delta adventure with your fellow safari-goers.
 Exploring this private delta concession with our experienced guides you won't come across other groups, allowing you to escape the crowds.

 Stay in spacious, permanent Meru-style tents with en-suite bathrooms.
 These walk-in canvas tents feature comfortable twin beds, simple furnishings, mosquito netting and small outdoor areas with camping chairs.

 The tented lounge-dining area and outdoor boma are ideal for sitting back and taking in the sounds and sights of this untamed environment in comfort.
 At night roaring lions can be heard amid the other sounds of nature.
 This laid-back camp is located in the remote northern section of the delta, in a game-rich wilderness area attracting a wide array of birds.
 Your group will have the delta concession area to yourselves, enjoying sightings of buffalo herds and other wild animals.

-This morning we return to Botswana, making our way to the town of Kasane, near Chobe National Park.
+This morning we make our way north to the town of Kasane, near Chobe National Park.
 Reaching Kasane we head to our safari camp, located along the Chobe River a few kilometres from Chobe National Park.
 We stay in en-suite rooms at the lodge, overlooking the Chobe River and surrounding bush, featuring a restaurant, bar and swimming pool.